MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-resolve-cancel-reassign-a-case.md

 2. On the command bar, select **Resolve case**.
   Before you resolve a case, make sure that all the case activities are closed.
 Otherwise, you’ll get a message with the following actions:
   - A link with the number of open activities.
 You can select the link to view the open activities associated with the case on the tab your Administrator has configured.
 More information: [Enable the redirection link for Customer Service apps](add-enhanced-case-management.md)
   - **Confirm**: If you select **Confirm** on the warning, the system will automatically cancel the open activities when the case is resolved.
-Also, performance may be slow when you close a parent case with lots of active child case associated with it.
+Also, performance might be affected when you close a case with lots of cases associated with it.
-3. By default, you will only see the **Resolution Type** and **Resolution** fields on the **Resolve Case** dialog.
-If your Administrator has disabled the **Enable the minimal case resolution dialog** option the standard **Resolve Case** dialog is displayed with the following additional fields.
+3. By default, you will only see the **Resolution Type** and **Resolution** fields only on the **Resolve Case** dialog.
+If your administrator has disabled the **Enable the minimal case resolution dialog** option the standard **Resolve Case** dialog is displayed with the following additional fields.
 More information: [Disable the standard case resolution dialog](add-enhanced-case-management.md):

      - **Duration**.
 The total time spent on all activities for this case, as recorded in the **Duration** box in each activity, is filled out automatically in the **Total Time** box.
      - **Billable Time**: The amount of time spent on the case to be billed to the customer.